ballerina-platform/ballerina-dev-website/swan-lake/learn-the-language/distinctive-language-features/data.md

 configurable int port = 8080;
 ```

 The initializer of a configurable variable can be overridden at runtime.
-A variable where runtime configuration is required can use ``?`` as the initializer.
-Values for these variables can be provided via `Config.toml` file.
+A variable for which a runtime configuration is required, can use ``?`` as the initializer.
+Values for these variables can be provided via the `Config.toml` file.

 ```ballerina
 configurable string password = ?;